AICoolK8e8vC83i/Pragmatic-Orchestrator-Aetherflow-Computational-Linguistics-Research-Platform/backend/cognitive_architecture/context/user_profile.md

 **Current Goal**: Research computational linguistics applications, learn novel NLP and other SOTA linguistics and how they can be used for novel understanding and nuance, AI to help connect people, and multilingual understanding

-**Focus Area**: Pragmatic inference and code-switching, UCLA CS & Ling and theoretical NLP / SOTA speech and linguistics
+**Focus Area**: Pragmatic inference and code-switching and theoretical NLP / SOTA speech and linguistics

 **Language Preference**: Bilingual (Chinese-English)